Fernanda Alvares Freire

 Profile

-As a research assistant to Jun.-Prof. Ulrike Henny-Krahmer, I am responsible for research and teaching in the field of Digital Humanities.
+As a research associate to Jun.-Prof. Ulrike Henny-Krahmer, I am responsible for research and teaching in the field of Digital Humanities.
 In the junior professorship, we focus on the use of digital methods for research in the humanities as well as on the development of a Digital Humanities degree program at the University of Rostock.

 I am also a PhD student in Ancient History and in my dissertation project, I am investigating the structure of social relations in everyday business and political interactions in the texts of the Zenon Archive (3rd century BC).
 In the context of the dissertation, I focus on Ptolemaic Egypt and documentary papyri.
 In addition, I am working on digital research methods such as social network analysis, data mining, and general approaches to data management and exploration.